Daunte Wright called his mother right before he was shot. This is what he said - Local News 8

 “Then the police officer asked him to hang up the phone,” Katie Wright said.
 “Three or four seconds went by.
 I tried calling back to back to back because I didn’t know what was going on.”

-At worst, she thought, maybe he was being arrested.
+At worst, she thought, maybe he was getting arrested.
 She soon saw it was much worse.

 “When I called back, the girl that he had in the car answered the phone, and it was on FaceTime.
 And she was crying and screaming and said that they shot him.
 And then she pointed the phone towards the driver’s seat and my son was laying there, unresponsive.
 That was the last time that I seen my son,” she said, sobbing.